Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-The input schema has 100% coverage with a description for the only parameter 'timezone'.
-The tool description adds no additional parameter meaning beyond what the schema provides, so the baseline score of 3 is appropriate.
+The input schema has 100% coverage for the only parameter 'timezone', including its default value and description.
+The tool description adds no additional parameter information beyond what the schema already provides, aligning with the baseline score for high schema coverage.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.